-Gale Morrison is a Professor and Acting Dean Emeritus in the Department of Counseling, Clinical, and School Psychology, where she worked from 1980 to 2014.
+Gale Morrison is a Professor Emeritus in the Department of Counseling, Clinical, and School Psychology, where she worked from 1980 to 2014.
+She is also Acting Dean Emeritus January-August 2005 and January-August 2013.

 Dr. Morrison also served as Dean, Graduate Division.
 She taught and mentored graduate students in a National Association of School Psychologists-approved school psychology credential program and an American Psychological Association-approved Counseling/Clinical/School Psychology Program.
 During her career at UCSB, she served as Chair of the Graduate Council, Director of the Research Office in the Graduate School of Education, President of School Psychology Educators of California, and Newsletter editor for the American Educational Research Association Division of Counseling and Development, among other appointments.
 UC Riverside Alumni Association honored her with a Public Service Award in 1998.